ngoviet/camera-card-ha/docs/configuration/templates.md

 Templates may be used in a certain places to allow template values (if present) to be dynamically replaced.
-This allows a variety of Home Assistant data, and Advanced Camera Card data, to be accessible.
+This allows a variety of Home Assistant data, and Camera Card HA data, to be accessible.
 Templates may be used in:

 - [Actions / Automations](./actions/README.md)
 - [Folder Media Matchers](./folders.md?id=matchers)

 ## Stock Templates

-The Advanced Camera Card uses [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) to process templates.
+The Camera Card HA uses [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) to process templates.
 Consult its documentation for the wide variety of different template values supported.